solana-labs/solana/book/src/validator.md

 ## Difference between validating and leading

 The fundamental difference between the pipelines is when the PoH is present.
-In a leader, we process transactions, booting bad ones, and then tag the result with a PoH hash.
+In a leader, we process transactions, removing bad ones, and then tag the result with a PoH hash.
 In the validator, we verify that hash, peel it off, and process the transactions in exactly the same way.
-The only difference is that if a validator sees a bad transaction, it can't simply boot it like the leader does, because that would cause the PoH hash to change.
+The only difference is that if a validator sees a bad transaction, it can't simply remove it like the leader does, because that would cause the PoH hash to change.
 Instead, it rejects the whole block.
 The other difference between the pipelines is what happens *after* banking.
 The leader broadcasts entries to downstream validators whereas the